taylorsilva/posts/automatically-set-pipelines/README.md

 Now any changes you make to the `hello-world` pipeline will be updated automatically in Concourse once it picks up the commit with your changes.

-## Detour: The Future of Setting Parent Pipelines

-Currently under discussion is [RFC 32: Projects](https://github.com/concourse/rfcs/pull/32/).
-One if it's core motivations is:

-> Smoothen the learning curve.
-Right now the jump from fly execute to fly set-pipeline is pretty steep...

-Currently, as of Concourse 6.5.0, the only way to create a pipeline is:
-* `fly set-pipeline` or
-*  `set_pipeline` step in a pipeline that you have to first `fly set-pipeline` with...

-If [RFC 32](https://github.com/concourse/rfcs/pull/32/) is implemented as currently described then you won't have to ever use `fly set-pipeline` to create pipelines, you'll simply create a **Project**, which involves pointing Concourse to a repo where you code lives.
-In the proposed `project.yml` you can then define all of your pipelines with `set_pipeline` steps.
-You'll end up with an even cleaner GitOps flow than what's currently possible.

-The [RFC is still open](https://github.com/concourse/rfcs/pull/32) and looking for feedback.
-Check out the PR and leave your thoughts for the community to discuss!

-Now let's get back on track and talk about how to automatically set that parent pipeline.

 ## Pipelines Setting Themselves

 Our parent pipeline is setting and updating one other pipeline now but it has one glaring limitation: it doesn't set itself.
 We have to `fly set-pipeline` every time we want to add a new pipeline to the `configure-pipelines` job.